sladesamuel/tile-based-rpg-engine/README.md

-# Pokemon-style RPG Sandbox
+# Tile-based RPG Engine

-A Pokemon-style RPG sandbox, fashioned after the earlier Pokemon GameBoy games, built using .NET 5.0 and MonoGame.
+A game engine built on top of .NET 5.0 and MonoGame that adds support for developing tile-based RPG games.

 ## Prerequisites